 The 11 a.m. service is followed by a Coffee Hour in the Crypt on the lower (parking lot) level.
 Anyone interested in volunteering for the Coffee Hour is asked to contact the Cathedral Office.

-Evensong at 4:00 pm is sometimes a Choral Evensong, in which the responses, settings of the canticles, and an anthem are sung by the choir, with the congregation joining in in the singing of the hymns and the psalms.
-At other times, especially in the summer, the Tallis responses are sung and the canticles are sung to Anglican chant, enabling the congregation to participate in the music (though an anthem might still be sung by the choir).
-Sometimes, especially in the summer, this service is an Evening Prayer with hymns.
-Please see the Music page for details, as the music changes every Sunday.
-This services uses the Book of Common Prayer, including its lectionary.
-This service lasts about forty-five minutes.
+At Choral Evensong, usually held on the second Sunday of each month, the settings of the canticles, and an anthem are sung by the choir, with the congregation joining in in the singing of the hymns and the psalms.
+Sometimes the Tallis responses are sung and the canticles are sung to Anglican chant, enabling the congregation to participate in the music (though an anthem might still be sung by the choir).
+Please see the Music page for details.
+This service uses the Book of Common Prayer, including its lectionary, and lasts about forty-five minutes.

 Orders of Service can be found in the Messenger which is handed out as worshipers arrive at the Cathedral on Sunday.

 Except on special occasions, weekday services are spoken and do not include a sermon.